AdamKlimmek/Beathoven/README.md

     }
 ```

 Lastly, while this may serve as an outline of the function's general behavior, perhaps a bit more can be said about the 'scheduling' of audio playback.
-Among the other things it provides, Tone.js offers a way to create uniform audio playback with precise timing.
-First, `Tone.Transport` helps construct a kind of musical timeline, and `scheduleRepeat` is used to arrange audio events at regular intervals in this timeline. `Tone.Transport` can also store a BPM value (which is set to 120 by default).
-Together, this BPM value and the specified time interval (e.g., '16n') allow Tone to pinpoint when a musical event should occur.
-With this information in hand, Tone is able to coordinate with the Web Audio API's `AudioContext` and ultimately create synchronized audio playback despite JavaScript's asynchronicity.
+Due to JavaScript's asynchronicity, timing can be quite imprecise.
+Fortunately, the Web Audio API provides precise, sample-accurate scheduling.
+However, in the Web Audio API, all time values are in terms of the `AudioContext`'s time, which starts at 0 when the page is loaded and counts upward in seconds.
+Although this is convenient for most purposes, it does not readily lend itself to musical timing.
+By default, all musical events--e.g., playing an eighth note on the second beat of measure four--need to be converted to seconds in order for the Web Audio API to handle them properly.
+Between accounting for BPM, time signatures, note values, and so on, this conversion process can prove to be rather cumbersome.
+Fortunately, Tone.js handles this time conversion process for the user and therefore abstracts away the need to interact with the `AudioContext` directly.
+Instead, `Tone.Transport` serves as the master timekeeper, allowing the user to think about things in terms of musical time, making it easier to schedule musical events.
+Along with the musical timeline that `Tone.Transport` provides, `scheduleRepeat` can be used to arrange audio events at regular intervals in the timeline.
+In this way, Tone.js offers a way to create uniform audio playback with precise timing despite JavaScript's asynchronicity.

 ## Loading Presets
 <div align="center">